sakeena81/OCT2020-4WEEK/README.md

 **ERROR 2** I had managed to make what seemed to be a data submission form for HR, but the code was mostly in HTML, I realised this after looking back at the recordings and a submission of a colleagues on GIThub.
 By now I had used up two weeks on this, but knowing where I had made the mistakes, I formed a new plan, and the third time round, I managed to form a code of how a loop could collect the data from Records.js and display on the chrome page.

+Managed to complete all requirements, bar the search function, here I hit a brick wall, and would have liked to have completed this.

 Also, after speaking to my manager, the advice I got, was to look at code that was available and incorporate this, not to just rely on the class material, my own notes or even just the websites I was approved to use.
 That the options for help were alot wider in order to complete and meet the deadline.